BruceOnyango/vector-lab-qdrant/lab_manual.md

 2. **Embedding Generation**
    The goal of embedding generation is to turn human-readable text into **numerical vectors** that preserve meaning so they can be compared mathematically.

-   Historically and in modern NLP, this has evolved in three main stages:
+   Historically and in modern NLP, this has evolved in the following ways:

    **a) Bag of Words (BoW)**
    - **How it works:**